lian-xiao/BioBridge/README.md

 python Dti_cnn_meta.py
 ```

-This script will train the model using the multi-domain aware meta-learning framework as described in the paper.
+This script will train the model using the meta-learning strategy as described in the paper.